Data-driven Discovery of Diffuse Interstellar Bands with APOGEE Spectra: Structure in Residuals

 The y-axis of each panel in Figure \ref{fig:smoothed_residuals_VHELIO_sorting} corresponds to wavelength relative to the central wavelength label on the right of each plot, with blue wavelengths at the top and red wavelengths at the bottom.
 The x-axis is the sorted list of heliocentric velocities of the stars such that a vertical column in this figure corresponds to a single residual spectrum of a particular observation with that velocity.

-By eye, some of the wavelength cutouts (e.g. Fe, Ni, C, Cr, continuum) show small amplitude in smoothed residuals and not much correlation with heliocentric velocity.
-Other cutouts (e.g. K, DIB, P, sky, Na, Yb) show relatively strong trends in residuals with $\vhelio$.
+By eye, some of the wavelength cutouts (e.g. Fe I, Ni I, C, Cr I, continuum) show small amplitude in smoothed residuals and not much correlation with heliocentric velocity.
+Other cutouts (e.g. K I, DIB, P I, sky, Na I, Yb II) show relatively strong trends in residuals with $\vhelio$.

 Focusing on the DIB panel in particular, we see a residual minimum (i.e. an absorption feature) move through the cutout as a function of heliocentric velocity.
 This is because the strong DIB feature, while present in many of the APOGEE spectra, appears at different wavelength locations in the stellar rest-frame spectrum as a result of the offset between the velocity of the star and the velocity of the DIB-producing source.
 The wavelength of a DIB feature in a star's rest-frame spectrum is given by: